 No beamforming steering matrix is applied to the waveform.

-Can use insecure HE-LTFs or Secure HE-LTFs.
+Uses HE-LTFs or Secure HE-LTFs when the TXVECTOR parameter SECURE_LTF_FLAG is set to 0 or 1 respectively.

-Secure HE-LTFs shall use randomized LTF sequence, pseudo random and deterministic per stream phase rotation.
-For improved security, a frequency domain flat top window, instead of the frequency domain rectangular window, can optionally be used.
-See 27.3.18d (Construction of Secure HE-LTF). (#3215, #3354, #3911, #3920, #4018)
+Secure HE-LTFs use randomized LTF sequences, pseudo random and deterministic per stream phase rotation and when the TXVECTOR parameter TX_WINDOW_FLAG is set to 1, a frequency domain flat top window instead of the frequency domain rectangular window see 27.3.18d (Construction of Secure HE-LTF). (#3215, #3354, #3911, #3920, #4018)

-Has a Packet Extension (PE) field that is 4 µs in duration; when using Secure HE-LTFs with randomized LTF sequence, the PE will start with a zero-power GI.
+Has a Packet Extension (PE) field that is 4 µs in duration; when using Secure HE-LTFs, the PE will start with a zero-power GI.

-For transmission of HE-LTFs, if NSTS = NTx, Q matrix shall be an Identity matrix, and if NSTS < NTx, Q matrix shall be antenna selection matrix with no antenna swapping.
-Q matrix becomes an Identity matrix when all 0 rows are removed. (#3128)
+For transmission of HE-LTFs, if NSTS = NTx, the Q matrix shall be an Identity matrix, and if NSTS < NTx, the Q matrix shall be an antenna selection matrix with no antenna swapping.
+The Q matrix becomes an Identity matrix when all 0 rows are removed. (#3128)

 The only supported mode is the 2x HE-LTF with 1.6 µs GI.
 The other combinations of HE-LTF modes and GI duration are disallowed.